ankit95742/SOLID-technical_paper/README.md

 ## Liskov substitution principle

-The Liskov substitution principle was introduced by Brabara Liskov in her conference keynote "Data Abstraction" in 1987.
+The Liskov substitution principle was introduced by Barbara Liskov in her conference keynote "Data Abstraction" in 1987.
-> **"let Θ(x) be a property provable about object x of type T. Then Θ(y) should be true for object y of type S where S is a subtype of T.**
+**"let Θ(x) be a property provable about object x of type T. Then Θ(y) should be true for object y of type S where S is a subtype of T.**

-The principle defines that objects of a superclass shall be replaceble with objects of its subclass without breaking the application.
+The principle defines that objects of a superclass shall be replaced with objects of its subclass without breaking the application.

-That requries the objects of your subclass to behave in the same way as the objects of your superclass.
+That requires the objects of your subclass to behave in the same way as the objects of your superclass.

-It means that we must make sure that new derived classes are extending the base classes without changing their behaviour.The Liskov substitution principle is an extension of open close principle.
+It means that we must make sure that new derived classes are extending the base classes without changing their behavior.
+The Liskov substitution principle is an extension of open-close principle.

-Exmaple:
+Example:

-1. Calculate Area of rectange.
+1. Calculate the Area of a rectangle.
 2. Calculate Area of Square as well
-So we create Rectange as base class and Squre ass subclass.
+So we create Rectangle as base class and Square ass subclass.

 ```
 public class Rectnage{